 Time of Use Rates

 My research led me to something called “Time of Use Rates“.
 This is a plan that might provide savings to almost anyone, but especially for those with solar panels and a bit of discipline.
 Or it might be a total loser for those who’d rather not think about how/when they use energy.
 I’m going to give it a try, and I’m told I can cancel after 12 months and get a refund for any overage.
 All I had to do was notify NV Energy that I’d like to try those rates.

 Basically they charge more (3 times as much, about $0.35/kWh!) for energy from the grid 1pm-7pm during summer weekdays.
 At all other times (nights, weekends, wintertime) I pay about half the standard rate, $0.06/kWh.
 Sounds like if I’m willing to sweat a little during the summer weekday afternoons, I can cool things off at night while saving money, perhaps 25-30% of my bill even without solar.

 Shift your usage!

 In summer, TOU rates from 1pm-7pm (depending on your utility) may be outrageous.
 Avoid using appliances and air conditioning during peak.
-Dinnertime should be 7:30 or later to avoid using cooking appliances during peak.
-No dishwasher, washer, dryer etc. Pre-cool the house down to 75° or lower from 11:45am to 1pm during summer weeks, then turn the thermostat up to 81° or higher until 7pm.
+Dinnertime should be after peak to avoid using cooking appliances during peak.
+No dishwasher, washer, dryer etc. Pre-cool the house down to 75° or lower during the hour or two before peak, then turn the thermostat up to 81° or higher until non-peak rates.
 Today it was 106°.
 From 1pm to 4pm the inside temperature drifted up from 75 to 81 and the aircon kicked back on.
 It didn’t take much to keep it below 81 from 4 to 7.
 Once beyond the peak time, set cooling for comfort all night.